Child Protection Policy

 The Designated Liaison Person (DLP) responsible for dealing with all child protection matters in DCU is the Chief Operations Officer.

-In the absence of the Designated Liaison Person the Deputy Designated Liaison Persons (DDLP) responsible for dealing with child protection matters are the Deputy Chief Operations Officer or the Deputy President.
+In the absence of the Designated Liaison Person the Deputy Designated Liaison Persons (DDLP) responsible for dealing with child protection matters are the Deputy Chief Operations Officer with responsibility for Child Protection or the Deputy President.

 Designated Liaison Person (DLP) |